Paroxysmisch/genome-assembly/dissertation/main.typ

 Two @gnn architectures extending the original @gat layers incorporating edge features were introduced---GAT+Edge, and the novel SymGAT+Edge that integrated the symmetry mechanism found in @symgatedgcn.
 A series of experiments were run, which uncovered that these alternate architectures did not significantly outperform the prior @symgatedgcn baseline in predicting erroneous edges in overlap graphs, nor in improving assembly quality.

-The key insight gained was that since none of these architectures exceeded the expressive power of the (directed) 1-@wl test, and because layout is fundamentally a structural problem, a noteworthy performance improvement should not be expected.
+From the evidence gathered, we hypothesized that since none of these architectures exceeded the expressive power of the (directed) 1-@wl test, and because layout is fundamentally a structural problem, a noteworthy performance improvement should not be expected.
 Additionally, the design of any @gnn architecture for this task must be mindful of the possibility of over-fitting, induced by increased model capacity.

 The alternative @granola normalization layer held potential for furthering performance due to its input graph adaptability, and the proven model capacity reduction that could be caused by the use of standard normalization schemes such as InstanceNorm.
 In testing, @granola proved ultimately unsuccessful, with its graph adaptability mechanism hindering performance.
 Moreover, the theoretical model capacity reduction did not seem consequential in practice, with the InstanceNorm baseline outperforming @granola.